NBISweden/rke-openstack/README.md

 # RKE deployments using Terraform

 This plugin can install vanilla Kubernetes in a cluster of machines created with Terraform on Openstack.
-It also provides automatic provisioning of `Cinder volumes` to Kubernetes pods and `nginx` as LoadBalancer.
+It also provides automatic provisioning of `Cinder volumes` to Kubernetes pods, `nginx` as LoadBalancer and the `Rancher Server UI` to manage the cluster.

 ## Index
 - [Prerequisites](#prerequisites)